joebertj/aiops/README.md

 - **Coverage Analysis**: Gap identification and test recommendation

 **⚠️ Development Status:**
-Development of this MCP server has been paused due to Cursor IDE limitations.
-The IDE's background AI prompts interfere with the strict rule adherence required for safety-critical testing scenarios.
-The Tester AI violates custom constraints we set, making it impossible to implement reliable test automation logic.
+Development of this MCP server has been paused due to Cursor's AI tool limitations.
+The tool's opinionated prompts interfere with the strict rule adherence required for safety-critical testing scenarios.
+Moving to vi + terminal for clean development without tool interference.

-*Will be implemented in external development environment and copied from `~/AI/kubernetes_web` test automation framework once completed.*
+*Will be implemented in vi-based development environment and copied from `~/AI/kubernetes_web` test automation framework once completed.*

 ---